Concentration estimates for functions of finite high-dimensional random arrays: Extensions/Refinements

-Using these observations, the result follows arguing precisely as in the proof of Theorem~\ref{t6.1} in Section \ref{sec6}. \end{proof} \begin{rem} We note that there is also an extension of Theorem \ref{t7.1} in the spirit of Theorem~\ref{t7.4}.
-More precisely, if we assume in Theorem \ref{t7.4} that for every $v\in\mathcal{V}$ the random array $\bbx_v$ is dissociated (not necessarily finite-valued), then the interval $I$ can be selected so as~$|I|\meg c'n$ where $c'\coloneqq \frac{1}{4}\,\ee^{\frac{2(2p+1)}{p}} (p-1)$. \end{rem}
+The proof is completed by \eqref{e6.17} and Markov's inequality. \end{proof} \begin{rem} We note that there is also an extension of Theorem \ref{t6.1} in the spirit of Theorem~\ref{t6.4}.
+More precisely, if we assume in Theorem \ref{t6.4} that for every $v\in\mathcal{V}$ the random array $\bbx_v$ is dissociated (not necessarily finite-valued), then the interval $I$ can be selected so as~$|I|\meg c'n$, where $c'\coloneqq \frac{1}{4}\,\ee^{\frac{2(2p+1)}{p}} (p-1)$. \end{rem}